awsdocs/aws-opsworks-user-guide/doc_source/other-services-cp-chef12-update.md

 1. Upload the new ZIP file to your Amazon S3 bucket\.
 In this walkthrough, the name of the bucket is `my-appbucket`\.

-1. Open the AWS CodePipeline console, and open your AWS OpsWorks Stacks pipeline \(**MyOpsWorksPipeline**\)\.
+1. Open the CodePipeline console, and open your AWS OpsWorks Stacks pipeline \(**MyOpsWorksPipeline**\)\.
 Choose **Release Change**\.

-   \(You can wait for AWS CodePipeline to detect the code change from the updated version of the app in your Amazon S3 bucket\.
+   \(You can wait for CodePipeline to detect the code change from the updated version of the app in your Amazon S3 bucket\.
 To save you time, this walkthrough instructs you to simply choose **Release Change**\.\)

-1. Observe as AWS CodePipeline runs through the stages of the pipeline\.
-First, AWS CodePipeline detects changes to the source artifact\.
+1. Observe as CodePipeline runs through the stages of the pipeline\.
+First, CodePipeline detects changes to the source artifact\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/cp_integ_cpupdatesource.png)

-   AWS CodePipeline pushes the updated code to your stack in AWS OpsWorks Stacks\.
+   CodePipeline pushes the updated code to your stack in AWS OpsWorks Stacks\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/cp_integ_updatestack.png)

 1. When both stages of the pipeline have been successfully completed, open your stack in AWS OpsWorks Stacks\.